alexlo94/acaciajudge.com-/projects/masters-thesis-project.md

 I enhanced stock footage with a 3D model with a combination of Maya 2018 and Adobe After Effects.
 In the end, I was able to demonstrate that eye appearance alone triggered the uncanny valley effect in humans.

-Alex Lotsos built the image rating app I used for gathering data.
+Alex Lotsos built the image rating app I used for gathering data for this project.

 <div class="frame">
 <img src="/static/images/uploads/girl.png">